-At Wallsend Jubilee Primary School, we want every child to be happy and enthusiastic learners of History, and to be eager to achieve their very best in order to fulfil their individual talents.
-We firmly believe that the recipe for success is high quality first teaching in History, which is central to the life of our happy, caring school.
-We want all children to 'Be the best they can be'

-At Wallsend Jubilee Primary School, we believe that high-quality history lessons inspire pupils to want to know more about the past and to think and act as historians.
+At Wallsend Jubilee Primary School, we want every child to be happy and enthusiastic learners of History, and to be eager to achieve their very best by being 'the best that they can be'.
+We firmly believe that the recipe for success is high quality first teaching in History, which is central to the life of our happy, caring school, that will inspire pupils to want to know more about the past and to think and act as historians.

 Pupils have opportunities to investigate and interpret the past, understand chronology, build an overview of Britain's past as well as that of the wider world and our local community.
-The curriculum at Wallsend Jubilee aims to ensure that all pupils: Gain a coherent knowledge and understanding of Britain's past and that of the wider world which helps to stimulate pupils' curiosity to know more about the past; Are encouraged to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement; Begin to understand the complexity of people's lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
+The curriculum at Wallsend Jubilee aims to ensure that all pupils:

+- Gain a coherent knowledge and understanding of Britain's past and that of the wider world. - Are encouraged to ask perceptive questions by thinking critically, weighing evidence and sifting arguments. - Begin to understand the complexity of people's lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.